haxtheweb/edtechjoker/glossary.md

 ## WordPress CMS
 * WordPress CMS is a content management system that is used to build, modtify, and maintain websites.
-It runs on PHP and mySQL. https://www.hostinger.com/tutorials/what-is-wordpress
+It runs on PHP and mySQL.
+It also is a open-source content management system that is fairly easy to use for users.
+It has themes users can choose from to add their websites.
+It allows users to create blogs and develop on them with relative ease.
+Due to this, this make WordPress very flexible and customizable for users who uses it and create something from it. https://www.hostinger.com/tutorials/what-is-wordpress

 ## Backdrop CMS